By C. Logan McKechnie – VamsandMore.com [The View, Vol. 2 – Issue 8] ……

 When it comes to confusing coin pricing, April was in like a lion and out like a lamb.
 It was a month that produced the good, the bad and the downright ugly.

-Perhaps the biggest steal of the month, maybe the biggest steal of the year, was the astute buyer who snatched a copy of the King of VAMs at the Heritage Auction.
-The 1878-P VAM 44 in a PCGS AU55 holder went for $3,682.
+Perhaps the biggest steal of the month, maybe of the year, was the astute buyer who snatched a copy of the King of VAMs at the Heritage Auction.
+The 1878-P VAM 44 in a PCGS AU55 holder went for $3,682 USD.
 Pricing history and the 2013 VAMview Retail Price Guide lists the coin at $10,000.

 Another steal was another Heritage listing.
 A buyer grabbed an 1878-P VAM 40 in an ANACS MS64 DMPL holder for $1,410.
 The expected price for that coin in that grade should have been $6,000.